 I am a man from England, and I made this site to share some thoughts and bits of knowledge.
 When I made this, I had craved the outdoors for a long time.
 In the last few years, my hunger to travel has increased exponentially.
 I believe it’s easy to spend money on a camera, lenses, lighting equipment or other material items but it’s sometimes harder for us to take bigger gambles with our money.
 How many non professional portrait photographers spend money on renting models?
 How many photography forums are filled with questions about travel destinations instead of pixel level sharpness?
 I’m not saying forums are bad; hardware should definitely be measured subjectively and objectively but I think certain types of educational material–experiences–can’t be bought.

 I am a technically minded person.
 I’ve built many computers, helped people with software, I can code, etc. but a few years ago I recognised a flaw with how I improve at things and realised travelling is important.

-For this reason, I planned to hike the Pacific Crest Trail; Visa problems happened, and I chose to hike in Canada.
-When I arrived in Canada, due to trail conditions changing (fires) and whatnot, I had to be pretty adaptive but I loved my time there and thoroughly recommend going.
-I plan to go again next year (2020).
+For this reason, I ended up going to Canada.
+Due to trail conditions changing (fires) and whatnot, I had to be pretty adaptive but I loved my time there and plan to go again next year (2020).
 Because I had spent so much time applying for American Visas that were denied, by the time I entered Canada I was 32.
 This is unfortunate because the age for a work permit is 18-30 for people from the UK and I would like to work or study there for a while.
 I appreciate any and all advice with this :).